-The Writing Life, Part 3—Why Freelance?
+The Writing Life, Part 3: Why Freelance?

 I was scared when I decided to take the leap from a full-time position as member of the editorial staff of a magazine to freelancing.
 But I was more scared not to.

-Even when I got my dream job working on the editorial staff of a magazine, I felt like a captive.
+Even when I got my dream job working on the editorial staff of a magazine, I felt a bit like a captive.
 I loved my job and the people I worked with were terrific.
 Still, I felt constrained by the requirements of being in an office for a specific length of time each day.
 I felt like I was missing out on my life.

 Writers are free spirits.
 Their creativity often drives them and it’s difficult to be creative in an impersonal office environment.
 Not only that.
 There are also the distractions of having other people around, conversations going on around you, expense reports to file, and other minutiae that I seemed distracting.
 I often found myself watching the clock when I worked in captive positions.
 Whereas, when I work in my own home office, I’m more focused and rarely look at the clock, which lets me accomplish more.

 A lot of writers prefer the freedom that comes with freelancing.
 Choosing what time you begin your workday, what you write, and for whom, provides you with a sense of control over your day and your work.
 So the decision to freelance was for me, the solution to many of the things I struggled with as an employee.